microsoft/azure_arc/azure_arc_k8s_jumpstart/docs/aro.md

 # Overview

-The following is a guide on how to use the Azure Cloud Shell to deploy an Azure Red Hat OpenShift 4 cluster connected and have it as a connected Azure Arc Kubernetes resource.
+The following is a guide on how to use the Azure Cloud Shell to deploy an Azure Red Hat OpenShift 4 cluster and have it as a connected Azure Arc Kubernetes resource.

 # Deployment
 There are two sets of resources that will be deployed, first is the Azure RedHat Openshift Container cluster.
 Second is the Azure Arc Kubernetes resource that will connect the ```aro``` cluster to Azure Arc.